proxytranslation/user-docs/dashboard2/crawler/crawlwizard.md

 **Collect short links:** WordPress sites tend to give a shorter link to every page in the form of `https://www.example.com/?p=123456`.
 In most cases these are safe to ignore as they merely duplicate content available on other links but due to misconfigurations, they can contain content that you want to ingest.

 We recommend that you only select Collect new HTML pages as that's where the majority of the content is likely to be.
 Resources that you need to localise can be added later using the pages list.
+This allows you to keep the Pages list as short as possible and thus improve manageability and reduce the time crawls need.

 **Skip content-type check if already determined:** Enabled by default since it only applies to already crawled pages.